 Instead of appealing to people's sense of morality or laying out the endless statistics and research on the matter, writer A.R.
 Moxon put things into perspective by simply reversing gender roles.

-Editor's Note: This article was originally published on May 18, 2021
+Editor's Note: This article was originally published on May 18, 2021.
+It has since been updated.

 "Try to imagine men's reactions, if it was known for a fact the next 45 presidents would be women, and after those 240 years, a man running was considered 'identity politics.'
 We would lose our entire minds.
 We take women's patience far too much for granted," Moxon tweeted.
 "Try to imagine men's reactions, were it known that of the next 113 SCOTUS justices, only 4 would be men, and none of those would be appointed before 2205, and even then women's complaints about male appointees would be 'why don't they just appoint the person best qualified?'
 My God."